Alchemy is an ancient practice. A Shutterstock Licensed Image.

 Know as Doctor Mirabilis (“Doctor Marvelous”), Bacon was a philosopher, Franciscan Friar, wizard, magician, student of Aristotle, and advocate of his scientific method.
 He was also a student of Arab scientist Alhazen (Arab astronomer, mathematician, and physicist).

 Throughout his life, Bacon studied nature through the lens of empirical data and was fascinated with necromancy, whereby he would summon spirits and communicate with the dead.
-He wrote “Opus Majus,” “Opus Minus,” and “Opus Tertium” in medieval Latin, a profound compendium on grammar, mathematics, physics, and philosophy.
-He is also known for revising medieval university curriculum.
+He wrote, “Opus Majus,” “Opus Minus,” and “Opus Tertium” in medieval Latin, a profound compendium on grammar, mathematics, physics, and philosophy.
+He is also known for revising the medieval university curriculum.

 Legend also has it that Roger Bacon developed a “Brazen Head”, akin to the Great and Powerful Oz.
 This mechanical wizard’s tool was made of brass or bronze and was allegedly able to answer any question.